Person Page - 153

 #4517, b.
 12 November 1795, d.
 26 July 1871

 Barnabas Ineson was born on 12 November 1795.
-He was the son of Barnabas Ineson and Tabitha Gleadhill.
+He was the son of Barnabas Ineson and Tabitha Gledhill.
 Barnabas Ineson was baptized on 20 December 1795 at Batley.1,2

 He married Hannah Fisher Hemingway on 22 February 1819 at Batley.1,2

-Barnabas Ineson appeared with other Batley men on the census of 6 June 1841 as a prisoner in York Castle, then serving as a debtors gaol; a prisoner for debt, along with others I believe to be from Batley.3 He died on 26 July 1871 at Healey Lane, Clerk Green, Batley, at age 75.4
+Barnabas Ineson appeared with other Batley men including my ggg-grandfather William Blackburn on the census of 6 June 1841 as a prisoner in York Castle, then serving as a debtors gaol; a prisoner for debt, along with others I believe to be from Batley.3 In the census of 30 March 1851 he was listed as the head of household as a farmer of 6 acres.4

 Children of Barnabas Ineson and Hannah Fisher Hemingway